lispandfound/work-docs/multi-segment-ruptures/multi_segment.typ

 = Defining the Multi-Segment Rupture Problem

 Before discussing the proposed approach, let us make the problem concrete through an example.
 We use the 2016 Kaikōura earthquake throughout this document.
-The geometry of the causative faults for this event is presented in #ref(<kaikoura-plan>).
+The geometry of the causative faults for this event is presented in @kaikoura-plan.

 #figure(